 - Primate Store – They sometimes list various monkey breeds for sale from qualified breeders.
 What’s more, they also offer additional information on taking care of a monkey, from the diet, housing, the type of treats, and more.

-- Marmoset Monkeys FL – They specialize in marmoset monkeys as well.
-They also provide in-depth information on caring for marmoset as well as provide a reference to other items you might need as a new monkey pet owner.
+- Marmoset Monkeys FL – They specialize in Marmoset monkeys as well.
+They also provide in-depth information on caring for marmosets as well as provide a reference to other items you might need as a new monkey pet owner.

 If you are prepared for the commitment and have the means to care for and purchase one, then having a pet monkey could be a rewarding experience.

-When you’re ready and willing to commit to a pet monkey, it will be one of the most challenging yet most fulfilling ones you’ll experience in your life.
+When you’re financially ready and willing to commit to taking care of a pet monkey, it will be one of the most challenging yet fulfilling experiences you’ll have in your life.